Chinese leader Xi meets with US national security adviser Jake Sullivan in a bid to improve ties

 Both sides said Thursday that they remain committed to managing the relationship.
 Xi and Biden met in San Francisco last November in an effort to improve ties.

-“Although the situations of the two countries and China-U.S. relations have changed greatly, China’s goal of being committed to the stable, healthy and sustainable development of China-U.S. relations has not changed,” Xi said, according to state broadcaster CCTV.
+“Although the situations of the two countries and China-U.S. relations have changed greatly, China’s goal of being committed to the stable, healthy and sustainable development of China-U.S. relations has not changed,” Xi said.

 “President Biden is committed to responsibly managing this consequential relationship to ensure that competition does not veer into conflict or confrontation, and to work together where our interests align,” Sullivan said.

-There was no indication that the two leaders might meet in person before Biden leaves the Oval Office.
+Sullivan said the two leaders might meet in person before Biden leaves the Oval Office, possibly at the next Asia-Pacific Economic Cooperation meeting.

+Xi and Sullivan's meeting also touched on the issues of American citizens detained in China; Taiwan; and the clashes between the Chinese and Filipino coast guards in the South China Sea.

+The two also discussed China's support for Russia, as a recent U.S. assessment found that the country was exporting technology that Russia uses to manufacture missiles, tanks and other weaponry.
+They also discussed efforts to end the Ukraine war, but Sullivan said they did not make any progress on that issue.

-The White House said the two sides also planned to hold a military theater commander phone call in the near future.
+Sullivan said that the two sides planned to hold a military theater commander phone call in the near future.

-China has rapidly expanded its military, and there are concerns that Taiwan and the South China Sea are becoming flashpoints.
+China has rapidly expanded its military, and there are concerns that Taiwan and the South China Sea are becoming flashpoints, underscoring the importance of military-to-military communications that were previously broken off, but were reinstated after the Xi-Biden summit last November.

-Wang, China's top diplomat, told Sullivan that Taiwan's independence poses the greatest threat to stability in the immediate region.
-He demanded that the U.S. “stop arming the island but support China's peaceful unification," according to a statement released by the Chinese Foreign Ministry.
+A decades old-issue, Taiwan in recent years has re-emerged as a critical issue as the island's ties with China became increasingly strained over Chinese claims that Taiwan is part of China.

 Taiwan, a self-governing island democracy that split from authoritarian communist China in 1949, has rejected Beijing’s demands that it accept unification with the mainland by peace or by force.
 The U.S. is obligated under a domestic law to provide the island with sufficient hardware and technology to deter invasion.

-Sullivan planned to meet with China’s vice chairman of the Central Military Commission, Zhang Youxia, on Thursday morning, according to a senior Biden administration official who spoke on the condition of anonymity to discuss the yet to be publicly announced meeting.
+Sullivan also met China’s vice chairman of the Central Military Commission, Zhang Youxia, on Thursday morning, in a rare meeting to discuss communication between the world's two biggest militaries.

+Zhang raised the issue of Taiwan, saying it was a critical issue.“China demands that the United States stop military collusion between the U.S. and Taiwan, stop arming Taiwan and stop spreading false narratives about Taiwan,” according to a Chinese Defense Ministry statement of the meeting.

 Zhang has spoken in the past of Beijing's determination to take control of Taiwan.
 At an international naval gathering earlier this year in northeast China, Zhang said China would strike back with force if its interests came under threat.